lebathang/onedrive-cf-index-ng/README.md

 > This is configuration and setup instructions with Vietnamese by mod voz4rum

 > [!WARNING]
-> Bài hướng dẫn dưới đây đã được viết khá lâu nên có thể hơi khác một chút để thực tế
+> Bài hướng dẫn dưới đây đã được viết khá lâu nên có thể hơi khác một chút so với thực tế
 >
 > The instructions below were written a long time ago, so they may be a little different from reality